 Some children are given mobile phones to let their parents know they have arrived/left school when they go home alone.
 All phones should be switched off when they come onto site and given to their teacher at the start of the day.

 We strongly recommend that your child has a simple, cheap phone for this as expensive smartphones can unfortunately make them a target for street robberies.

 Children should not be bringing smart watches to school for any reason and will be asked to hand these in if they do bring them.

 Healthy Eating at Playtime

-Children in KS2 can bring in a healthy snack to eat during break time.
-They are allowed to bring a piece of fresh or dried fruit or vegetable, or a small savoury sandwich (no crisps, biscuits, sweets, yogurts, cakes etc please) – teachers will monitor these snacks to make sure they are suitable.
+Children can bring in a healthy snack to eat during break time.
+They are allowed to bring a piece of fresh or dried fruit or vegetable, or a small savoury sandwich (no crisps, biscuits, sweets, yogurts, cakes etc. please) – teachers will monitor these snacks to make sure they are suitable.
 There should be no foods containing nuts brought into school.

 All children need to bring a small, labelled bottle of plain water to drink throughout the day and take it home each night to be washed.
 They can re-fill this bottle from the water stations in school during the day.

 Communication between Home and School

 In Year 5, many children start to come to school by themselves.
 If you would like your child to go home alone, please give written permission to your child’s class teacher.